oriangeneral/Shafririm/README.md

 You can set some configuration for TypeScript in `tsconfig.json` and in `tslint.json`.
 All other configuration can be found in `config.js`.

+> Most `src` properties will support a string or an array if not stated otherwise.
+> Please refer to the `config.js` default values to learn more about how to provide
+> the correct values.

 ### Build Configuration - `config.js`

+Please take a look at the `config.js` file comment's on the configuration properties for more detailed explanations.

 #### config.mode